Is there anything more British than tucking into a majestic Roast Dinner on a Sunday? Probably not.

 The Bay Horse Tavern

 Cruise on down to Albert Schloss on a Sunday and you’ll experience their fantastic Sunday Service, featuring more roast dinners than Aunt Bessie’s front room as well as some cracking tunes right into the early hours.
-Not only can you tuck into some succulent roast meats, potatoes and lashings of veg, but they also have a gospel choir singing between 2 pm and 4 pm, before DJ Paulette and Will Tramp take to the decks.
-Their Yorkies are amazing by the way!
+Not only can you tuck into some succulent roast meats, potatoes and lashings of veg, but they also have a gospel choir singing between 2 pm and 4 pm, before DJs take to the decks, and singers and dancers take to the stage.